 We are merging female empowerment and environmental programming to break down barriers that have held women and girls back from conservation opportunities.

 The death of a cow, goat, or sheep represents a serious loss for rural people, who may kill wild predators in retaliation.
 We designed Living Walls as a win-win solution for people and nature, working with community members to install environmentally-friendly corrals that keep livestock safe.

 The Northern Tanzania Big Cats Conservation Initiative is dedicated to the long-term protection of highly threatened African lions, cheetahs, and leopards.
 The initiative also works to maintain vital landscape connectivity for these big cats across our six programmatic areas.

 In northern Tanzania, 92 percent of available wildlife habitat consists of places where people and wildlife interact.
 The Sustainable Rangelands Initiative works to keep these critical areas open and flourishing for the long-term benefit of rural communities and wild animals in the face of drought and climate change.

 Warriors for Wildlife

-Our Warriors for Wildlife team provides rapid response to human-wildlife conflict events across fifty communities in northern Tanzania.
-By collecting real-time data on livestock attacks, large carnivore presence, and Living Walls, we can quickly determine hotspots and direct field staff to areas where tensions are highest.
+Warriors for Wildlife provide rapid response to human-wildlife conflict events across northern Tanzania.
+By collecting real-time data on livestock attacks, crop damage, large carnivore and elephant presence, and Living Walls, we can quickly determine hotspots and direct our staff to areas where tensions are highest.

 Women's Beekeeping Initiative

-Our Women’s Beekeeping Initiative empowers more than 1,800 women across one hundred groups to develop and grow their own environmentally friendly businesses.
-Members of our Women’s Beekeeping Initiative have hung more than 1,360 beehives in locations that conserve critical wildlife habitats.
+Our Women’s Beekeeping Initiative empowers more than 1,800 women across 104 groups to develop and grow their own environmentally friendly businesses.
+Members of our Women’s Beekeeping Initiative have hung nearly 2,000 beehives in locations that conserve critical wildlife habitats.